 Observation Deck at 300

 Whilst sipping on tea, take in the splendour of the highest vantage point in Abu Dhabi.
-This astounding view is not to be missed.
+Located on the 74th floor of Jumeirah at Etihad Towers, this astounding view is not to be missed.

 Sheikh Zayed Grand Mosque